 1. Earn 40 hours of direct client contact (including individual counseling and group work).

 2. Participate in one hour per week of individual (up to 2 supervisees) supervision a week by a faculty member.

 3. Participate in an average of 1.5 hours of group supervision a week provided by a faculty member.

-A student is eligible to apply for internship after the successful completion of the practicum courses.
+A student is eligible to apply for internship after the successful completion of all core and practicum courses.
 Applications (and deadlines) are available online at www.govst.edu/gregg.
 Click "Current Students".
 The completed application will be returned to the advisor.
 Each semester the advisor will review the application and convene a meeting of the counseling faculty.
 The faculty will review the application and approve or make alternative recommendations.
 When applicable, students will be notified of their acceptance for internship.

 Students will be assigned to an internship supervisor with his/her sequence.
 Internship sites will be discussed and negotiated with the supervisor.
 When site approval has been established, the site procedures for interviews, hours, etc. must be followed.
 It is recommended that each potential intern review the syllabus, taking special note of the student, university coordinator and agency supervisor responsibilities.

 The internship requires 600 hours—Clinical Mental Health, Marriage and Family, and School students must complete two semesters of internship.
 A minimum of 240 hours will be direct service--individual/group counseling, testing and/or consultation.
 The other 360 hours will include report writing, agency meetings, supervision, professional development, special projects, etc. Students are required to participate in one hour of individual supervision on-site and 1.5 hours of group supervision hours a week on-campus from a faculty supervisor.
 The evaluation of the intern will be conducted by the faculty supervisor and site supervisor.
 The intern will have an opportunity to evaluate the site and the supervision experience.